Contact Center Phone System CX How-to

 While jitter causes a variety of problems with VoIP and other applications, low levels of jitter don’t have a noticeable effect.
 The “acceptable” amount of jitter can vary from application to application, but a delay of roughly 30 milliseconds (ms) typically won’t cause distortion or disruptions.

-Some applications have a higher tolerance for jitter before they start losing quality.
+Some applications have a higher tolerance for jitter before they start to degrade in quality.
 Below are some thresholds for when jitter is acceptable:

 • VoIP: < 30 ms